Simulating Open Quantum Systems Using Hamiltonian Simulations: Discussion and conclusions

 This paper presents a new method for simulating the Lindblad dynamics using Hamiltonian simulation in an enlarged Hilbert space.
 Our algorithm only involves simulation of a dilated Hamiltonian and trace-out operations.
 The latter can be implemented simply by measuring the ancilla qubits and discarding the results.
-Each step of our algorithm forms a completely positive trace-preserving map, thereby guaranteeing a success probability of one.
+Each step of our algorithm forms a CPTP map, thereby guaranteeing a success probability of one.
 Contrary to previous methods~\cite{CW17,LW22}, our algorithm eliminates the need for oblivious amplitude amplification at the level of Lindbladian simulation, which may require precise adjustment of the time step $\Delta t$ with respect to the block-encoding factor.

-Our methodology streamlines the Lindblad simulation process by reducing it to a problem of Hamiltonian simulation.
-Interestingly, this approach introduces a new class of Hamiltonian simulation problems, where the Hamiltonian $\widetilde{H}$ consists of commutators among the jump operators (including the system Hamiltonian $H$).
+Our methodology \re{bridges the gap between Lindblad simulation and Hamiltonian simulation.} This approach also introduces a new class of Hamiltonian simulation problems, where the Hamiltonian $\widetilde{H}$ consists of commutators among the jump operators (including the system Hamiltonian $H$) and the various components of the dilated Hamiltonian scale differently with respect to the time step $\Delta t$.
 Identifying suitable Hamiltonian simulation techniques for this specific context poses an interesting question for future investigations.
-For example, suppose both $H$ and $V_j$ can be expressed as sums of Pauli operators.
+For example, suppose that both $H$ and $V_j$ can be expressed as sums of Pauli operators.
 In that case, we can decompose $H_0, H_1, \ldots, H_{S_k}$ into sums of Pauli operators and further refine the simulation using a high-order Trotterization method.

 In contrast to Hamiltonian simulations, where a diverse range of methods are available and practicality resource estimates have been conducted (see e.g., \cite{childs2018toward}), quantum algorithms for Lindblad simulations remain in their nascent stages.
 This study introduces a framework that differs from those in the existing literature.
-Low order methods, such as second and third order, are particularly practical for implementation.
-We hope this work can facilitate future resource estimates for identifying the most practical methods for simulating Lindblad dynamics.
+Low-order methods, such as second and third order, may be more practical than higher-order versions in terms of practical implementation.
+We hope that this work can facilitate future resource estimates for identifying the most practical methods for simulating Lindblad dynamics.